O-LAP/home/README.md

 We write code that can create furniture designs in your internet browser.
 The same code also outputs a digital fabrication drawing for the design.
 These files can be fed into digital fabrication machines (think 3D printing) to manufacture the designs.
+***We are still in beta.
+So everthing might not work as it should.
+We invite more people to try and improve this.***

 ## Useful Links
 - Main Repo `https://github.com/O-LAP/home.git`